What Is Your Current Point of Sale Software

 Questions Answered

-Everything pawn shops, gun stores, and specialty retailers ask before making a switch.
+Everything pawn shops, gun stores, and independent retailers ask before making a switch.

 Pawn shop POS software typically costs between $55 and $300+ per month depending on features, store count, and integrations.
-But the real question is what your current setup is costing you — manual compliance tasks, duplicate data entry, and missed eCommerce revenue often cost specialty retailers thousands more per year than the software itself.
+But the real question is what your current setup is costing you, manual compliance tasks, duplicate data entry, and missed eCommerce revenue often cost independent retailers thousands more per year than the software itself.
 Bravo's pricing starts at $55/month and includes compliance, eCommerce, and point of sale in one integrated platform.

 The ROI of switching POS software depends on how inefficient your current setup is.
 Bravo customers report an average 26% increase in loan volume, 30+ minutes saved per day on compliance tasks, and significant revenue gains from adding eCommerce channels.
 Use the calculator above to estimate your specific savings based on your store's labor costs, vendor spend, and revenue leakage.

 Yes.
-Bravo is purpose-built for FFL dealers with native E4473 digital forms, automated A&D bound book updates, ATF Audit Portal access, eNICS integration, and Form 3310.4 tracking — all in one system.
+Bravo is purpose-built for FFL dealers with native E4473 digital forms, automated A&D book updates, ATF Audit Portal access, eNICS integration, and Form 3310.4 tracking, all in one system.
 No store on Bravo has ever lost an FFL license.
 The platform handles firearms compliance automatically so dealers can focus on selling.

-The Real Cost of POS Software for Pawn Shops, Gun Stores & Specialty Retailers
+The Real Cost of POS Software for Pawn Shops, Gun Stores & Independent Retailers

-When specialty retailers ask about POS software cost, they usually mean the monthly subscription price.
-But that number — typically $55 to $300+ per month depending on the platform — is rarely the whole story.
+When independent retailers ask about POS software cost, they usually mean the monthly subscription price.
+But that number, typically $55 to $300+ per month depending on the platform, is rarely the whole story.

 The real cost of running your store on generic, fragmented, or outdated software shows up in four places most owners never fully account for: wasted labor, redundant software subscriptions, missed revenue, and compliance risk.